drumrigj/TDDMiniHack/README.md

 # TDDMiniHack
 A quick and dirty intro into the wild and wonderful world of test driven development.

-__If you would like to do this mini-hack, please either fork this example to your own repo, or just download the zip of this.
-This will keep the master branch clean and unaltered and allow others in the future to try this mini-hack too!__ :wink:
+__If you would like to do this mini-hack, please either fork this example to your own repo, or if you don't have a GitHub account you can just click on the **Download ZIP** under the **Clone or download** button.__ :wink:

 ##Intro
 ####The Basics